thechamp262/1306---Roberts-The-Forum/README.md

 I've added Some color to the logo and headers

 I have yet to link the about us and contact us page to every page of the site I will do so later.

+Update: June 27th part2
+The success messages now show in green

+I've added more comments

+I've changed the logo font

+I've added the about and contact pages to every page on the site